haggen/localthreat/README.md

 <p align="center">
   <a href="https://localthreat.xyz/"><img src="localthreat.svg" alt="localthreat"></a>
 </p>
-<p align="center">Paste the transcript or members from chat channels to get a report of affiliations and PvP stats.</p>
+<blockquote align="center">Paste the transcript or members from chat to get a report of affiliations and PvP stats.</blockquote>

----

 ## About